Informasjonsforvaltning/static-rdf-server/README.md

 % docker run --env-file .env -p 8080:8080 -d static-rdf-server:latest
 ```

+### Running both the API and the static web server in docker-compose

-The easier way would be with docker-compose:
+The easiest way to run both services, would be with docker-compose:

 ```shell
 docker-compose up --build
 ```

-If all goes well you should receive a 201 Created status-code and a relative URL to your content in the Location-header.

 ## Testing